gregfelice/emacs-dx/emacs-dx.md

   - AI / data science developer
   - GenAI developer
 - Opinionated modules that make architectural decisions for the user
-  - We use LSP - even though package X is "written in rust and faster", we are standardizing on this for maintainability
+  - e.g., We use LSP - even though package X is "written in rust and faster", we are standardizing on this for maintainability
-  - We make decisions on Eglot, LSP, flymake, etc etc so you don't have to
+  - e.g., We make decisions on Eglot, LSP, flymake, etc etc so you don't have to
 - Simplicity and reliability
   - Modules certification that ensures they are tested and working
   - Modules that support only 29 and 30